 Home Sale Data by Month

-Best & Worst Times to Sell
+Best & Worst Times to Sell a House

-Best Months to Sell Real Estate
+Best Months to Sell a House

-Worst Months to Sell Real Estate
+Worst Months to Sell a House

-Best Months to Sell Real Estate
+Best Months to Sell a House

-Pro tip: If you need to sell your home between October and February, we suggest hiring a licensed real estate agent to help you attract more qualified leads and find the best deals for your home.
-Doing home repairs early on and staging your property can also improve its appeal to serious buyers.
+As for home sellers, we recommend working with a licensed real estate agent to help you generate more qualified leads and obtain the best deals.
+Early house repairs and staging can help increase your property’s appeal to serious homebuyers.

 1. Your Home No Longer Fits Your Lifestyle

 Most people choose a home and location based on their current lifestyle, which might change with age and situation.
 This is especially true given that sellers spend an average of 10 years in their houses before selling.
 For example, you may have picked a smaller city home because it was close to the restaurants, activities, and bars you visited.